 Daily Pass Fees

-During the summer, Winter break, Interterm, Spring break, Monday - Friday after 4:00 p.m. and all day Saturday and Sunday there is unrestricted parking; Unrestricted parking simply means that if you have a valid permit you may park in any non-restricted lot/space; everyone who parks on campus at anytime must have some form of permit.
+During the summer, Winter break, Interterm, Spring break, Monday - Thursday after 4:00 p.m. and all day Friday through Sunday there is unrestricted parking; Unrestricted parking simply means that if you have a valid permit you may park in any non-restricted lot/space; everyone who parks on campus at anytime must have some form of permit.
 There is no guest parking in the residence complex unless you are a summer conference attendee assigned to the residential life area.
-Lots/spaces that are restricted 24 hours-a-day, 365 days-a-year to designated permit holders are the Memorial lot, Conference Center Lot, Vendor/Contractor spaces, Resident Director spaces, and the Reserved spaces
+Lots/spaces that are restricted 24 hours-a-day, 365 days-a-year to designated permit holders are the Memorial lot, Conference Center Lot, Vendor/Contractor spaces, Resident Director spaces, and the Reserved spaces.

 Yes.
 Their vehicle must be registered and it must be displaying the proper permit for the particular space.
 (See answer to question 24)

-All contractors and vendors are required to check in with Public Safety to obtain a one-day temporary parking pass.
+All contractors and vendors are required to check in with Public Safety or Facilities Management to register for a one-day temporary parking pass.
 They will be directed to park in the parking lot closest to where they will be working/delivering on campus.
 There are vendor reserved spaces in Argryos Lot and the Conference Center Lot.
 Parking in a vendor space without a pass will result in a citation.
 There is no vendor parking allowed in the Hashinger or Memorial Lots.
-Vendors are also not authorized to park in the Barrera or Lastinger Structures during times of restriction which are Monday - Friday 7:00 a.m. - 4:00 p.m.
+Vendors are also not authorized to park in the Barrera or Lastinger Structures during times of restriction which are Monday - Thursday 7:00 a.m. - 4:00 p.m.

 Do Not Show